 The Council's Statement of accounts for 2020/21, 2021/22 and 2022/23 received disclaimed opinions for all these periods by our External Auditors EY for these years.
 The Government has agreed a recovery plan which will address this national issue.
+This disclaimer is based on backlog meaning the Auditor is unable to obtain sufficient evidence to conclude an opinion on the financial statements.

 Our external auditors for 2020/21, 2021/22 and 2022/23 (Ernst & Young) have issued their External Audit Report and VFM for 2020/21, 2021/22 and 2022/23 which was reviewed by the members of the Audit Committee when provided.
+No significant control weaknesses were reported in in the VFM processes for these periods.